bytefish/bytefish.de/blog/opencv_visual_studio_and_libfacerec.md

 ./at/s40/2.pgm;39
 </pre>

 Imagine I have extracted the files to ``D:/data/at`` and have downloaded the CSV file to ``D:/data/at.txt``.
 Then I would simply Search & Replace ``./`` with ``D:/data/``.
 You can do that in an editor of your choice, every sufficiently advanced editor can do this.
 Once you have a CSV file with **valid** ``filenames`` and ``labels``, you can run the demo by with the path to the CSV file as parameter:

 <pre>
 D:\projects\libfacerec\Release\libfacerec.exe D:/data/at.txt
 </pre>

-and you should see (Note I have switched to the Eigenfaces model in the demo.
-Latest version in trunk is Fisherfaces!):
+And you should see:

 <a href="/static/images/blog/opencv_visual_studio_and_libfacerec/eigenfaces.jpg"><img src="/static/images/blog/opencv_visual_studio_and_libfacerec/thumbs/eigenfaces.jpg" class="mediacenter" alt="eigenfaces" /></a>

 ## Conclusion ##

-So I can finally answer the question of all the mails I got: Yes, I am pretty sure all this also works with Microsoft Visual Studio.
+So I can finally answer the question of the mails I got: Yes, I am pretty sure all this also works with Microsoft Visual Studio.